 Jonathan F. Putnam

 Jonathan Putnam is a writer and attorney.
-His books in the Lincoln and Speed Mystery Series include Final Resting Place (2018), Perish from the Earth (2017) and These Honored Dead (2016).
-The fourth book in the series, A House Divided, will be published by Crooked Lane Books in July 2019.
+His books in the Lincoln and Speed Mystery Series, published by Crooked Lane Books in New York, include A House Divided (July 2019), Final Resting Place (2018), Perish from the Earth (2017) and These Honored Dead (2016).
 The books have been optioned for the screen, and Variety magazine has reported that a major TV series is in the works.

 Jonathan’s Lincoln and Speed Mystery series has been a critical and commercial success.
 Book Reporter called the series “historical fiction at its finest,” while Suspense Magazine wrote that, “Putnam has done a great job of bringing the famous man alive … in this truly cool series.”
 Pulitzer Prize-winning Lincoln scholar Doris Kearns Goodwin said: “Splendid … one of the most enjoyable works of fiction I have read in a long time.”
 Historical Novels Review called These Honored Dead “wonderful historical fiction” and Perish from the Earth “well-plotted, compelling and exceptional.”
 Publishers Weekly praised These Honored Dead in a starred review.
 Shelf Pleasures called Perish from the Earth, “One of the best books I have read in a long time.
 I can’t recommend it highly enough… I’m certain you will be captivated by its raw and honest look at this part of American history and by the beauty of the language used to portray the people, both real and imaginary.”

-Jonathan has given talks about Lincoln for civic groups, bookstores, libraries and lawyer groups all across the country.
+Jonathan has given talks about Lincoln for civic groups, bookstores, libraries, schools and lawyer groups all across the country.
 He has frequently been featured on TV and in print.
 He was chosen to narrate two episodes on the young Lincoln for the popular “10 American Presidents” podcast series.

 Jonathan graduated from Harvard College in 1988 with honors with a degree in History and graduated magna cum laude from Harvard Law School in 1992.
 At Harvard Law School, he served on the Harvard Law Review and received the Fay Diploma for graduating first in his class.
 After graduation, he worked as a law clerk to a judge on the U.S. Court of Appeals in Washington D.C. before joining Kirkland & Ellis.

 Jonathan has been active in a number of charitable causes relating to children and access to higher education for less fortunate kids.
-He serves on the Finance and Governance Committee of the Book Industry Charitable Foundation, a charity focused on helping to sustain independent booksellers.
+He is a founding member of the Author Leadership Circle for the Book Industry Charitable Foundation (BINC), a charity focused on helping to sustain independent booksellers.
+He serves on the Finance and Governance Committee of BINC and donates a portion of his royalties to the organization.
 He is also the much-criticized commissioner of his family's fantasy football league and a back-of-the-pack marathon runner, having completed marathons in New York, Chicago, London, Paris and Las Vegas.
 He and his wife, Christin Putnam, have three sons.